Aller au contenu

 We will check this by predicting the class label that the neural network outputs, and checking it against the ground-truth.
 If the prediction is correct, we add the sample to the list of correct predictions.

-Okay, first step.
-Let us display an image from the test set to get familiar.
+First things first, let us display an image from the test set to get familiar.

 1